Art of Time Ensemble: History

-Formed in 1998 by Andrew Burashko, Art of Time has become an integral part of Toronto’s cultural scene, attracting some of Canada’s top artists from a range of disciplines including the performing arts, film and literature; and noteworthy international musicians such as Branford Marsalis, Madeleine Peyroux and Gavin Bryars.

-Andrew Burashko’s original idea behind the Art of Time Ensemble was to provide a way into classical music for new audiences.
+Formed in 1998 by Andrew Burashko, Art of Time has become an integral part of Toronto's cultural scene, attracting some of Canada's top artists from a range of disciplines including the performing arts, film and literature, and noteworthy international musicians such as Branford Marsalis, Madeleine Peyroux and Gavin Bryars.
+Andrew Burashko's original idea behind the Art of Time Ensemble was to provide a way into classical music for new audiences.

 From 1999 to 2019, the ensemble presented an annual concert subscription series in Toronto.
+The Coda Season, announced in May 2023 and spanning 18 months, was announced to be the company's 25th and final season; Burashko plans to wind down the organization in 2025.
+The season includes three live concerts at Harbourfront Centre, a co-production with Against the Grain Theatre, a short animated film and digital archive.

 Collaborations

-The Ensemble has worked on many notable collaborations with artists in their respective disciplines including writers Margaret Atwood and Michael Ondaatje; singers Barbara Hannigan and Madeleine Peyroux; actors Brent Carver and Martha Burns; dancers Peggy Baker and Evelyn Hart; and filmmakers Peter Mettler and Bruce MacDonald.
+The Ensemble has worked on many notable collaborations with artists in their respective disciplines including writers Margaret Atwood and Michael Ondaatje; singers Barbara Hannigan, Sarah Slean, Torquil Campbell and Madeleine Peyroux; actors Brent Carver and Martha Burns; dancers Peggy Baker and Evelyn Hart; and filmmakers Peter Mettler and Bruce MacDonald.

 Over the years, the core artists of Art of Time Ensemble have, among many others, included: